 Yeoman is a tiny town located in the state of Indiana.
-With a population of 119 people and just one neighborhood, Yeoman is the 478th largest community in Indiana.
-Much of the housing stock in Yeoman was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 120 people and just one neighborhood, Yeoman is the 478th largest community in Indiana.
+Yeoman has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Yeoman is a blue-collar town, with 61.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Yeoman, you'll notice that it is more blue-collar than most other communities in America.
+61.98% of Yeoman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Yeoman is a town of production and manufacturing workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Yeoman who work in personal care services (14.05%), sales jobs (11.57%), and architecture and engineering (4.13%).

 Telecommuters are a relatively large percentage of the workforce: 10.74% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Yeoman doesn't have a public transportation system that people use for their commute.
+Yeoman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Yeoman in 2022 was $28,338, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $113,352 for a family of four.
 However, Yeoman contains both very wealthy and poor people as well.